wangweifeng2018/plotCNVHeatmap_genome/readme.txt

-This is a R program plot copy number variant on hg19 coordinate system.
+<h1>This is a R program plot copy number variant on hg19 coordinate system.</h1>